 Sample Challenge Image

 This image is the first one in the ChallengeImage folder, which stores all of the challenge previews.
 There are also copies of this image without the "Sample" text under the filenames ChallengeImage_002.gtx and ChallengeImage_027.gtx, suggesting that there were once levels on the menu that are now removed.
 Obviously intended as a placeholder, it shows early versions of the grassland (Nohara) tileset, the general (Jyotyu) overworld tileset and the 1-1 background.
 The early grassland tileset includes flowers taken from New Super Mario Bros.
-Wii, as well as the early 1-1 background.
-The level featured strongly resembles the beginning of NSMBW's level 1-1, albeit with rearranged flowers.
+Wii.
+The level featured strongly resembles the beginning of New Super Mario Bros.
+Wii's level 1-1, albeit with rearranged flowers.

 The castle seen in the far back is not only very different from the one featured in the final game, but also seems to rest on some sort of cliff.
 In addition, the castle appears at the end of the level in the finished game, whereas this seems to be the beginning.